-Welcome to our customize selection of teas; thoughtfully and lovingly curated to satisfy an array of palates, moods and seasons.
-(And, check notes at the bottom of our product descriptions to find which caffeinated tea pairs best with which herbal formula.)
+Welcome to our customize selection of teas; thoughtfully curated to satisfy an array of palates, moods and seasons.
+(Check notes at the bottom of our product descriptions to find which caffeinated tea pairs best with which herbal formula.)

 Production and sourcing ethics - All our teas are organically grown, by way of fair-trade practices from the farm to your home.